aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

 1. **Python** - make sure you have Python SDK installed on your system.
 We recommend Python 3.7 and above.

-1. **Github Fork** - we recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you are in control of deployed resources.
+1. **GitHub Fork** - we recommend you [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) so you are in control of deployed resources.

+### Logistical requirements

+1. **Four AWS accounts.** One of them acts like a central deployment account.
+The other three are for dev, test, and prod accounts. **Optional:** To test this solution with central deployment account and one target environment for e.g. dev, refer to [developer_instructions.md](./resources/developer_instructions.md) for detailed instructions.

+1. **Number of branches on your GitHub repo** - You need to start with at least one branch for e.g. main to start using this solution. test and prod branches can be added at the beginning or after the deployment of data lake infrastructure on dev environment.

+1. **Administrator privileges** - you need to administrator privileges to bootstrap your AWS environments and complete initial deployment.
+Usually, these steps can be performed by a DevOps administrator of your team.
+After these steps, you can revoke administrative privileges.
+Subsequent deployments are based on self-mutating natures of CDK Pipelines.

+1. **AWS Region selection** - we recommend you to use the same AWS region (e.g. us-east-2) for deployment, dev, test, and prod accounts for simplicity.
+However, this is not a hard requirement.

 ---